CompuTec/appengine-docs/current/releases/plugins/mo360/download.md

 ---
-sidebar_position: 5
+sidebar_position: 2
 ---

-import Releases from "../labels-releases.json";
+import Releases from "../../../mo360-releases.json";

-# CompuTec Labels Plugin
+# Download

 :::caution
     In order to use this plugin, you have to install the CompuTec ProcessForce plugin first.